eureton/effective/README.md

 ---

 `:from-within` / `:to-within` let us assert that a checkpoint lies within some continuous numerical range.
-Use a `[radius :of origin]` vector as follows:
+Use them with a `[radius :of origin]` vector as follows:

 ``` clojure
 (let [x (atom 0)]